2021–22 NHL season: Broadcast rights

-Canadian media

 National

+Canada

 This was the eighth season of the league's 12-year Canadian national broadcast rights deal with Sportsnet.
 This includes Sportnet's sub-licensing agreements to air Saturday Hockey Night in Canada (HNIC) games on CBC Television and French-language broadcasts on TVA Sports, and games streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service NHL Live.
 This season NHL Live was made available at no extra cost to subscribers of Sportsnet Now+.
 After a one-year hiatus due to the pandemic, the Hometown Hockey games returned to Sportsnet's schedule, moving to Monday nights.
 Saturday HNIC games aired across CBC, one or more of the four Sportsnet feeds, Sportsnet One, Sportsnet 360, or Citytv; decisions on network assignments were made on a week-by-week basis, and select HNIC games were simulcast on multiple networks.